An honest accounting

 What LineNow actually replaces

-These are the tools you can cancel after migrating.
-We mean it: you will not need them.
+These are the tools many teams can consolidate after migrating, depending on their current workflow and accounting requirements.
 Most exist precisely because the procurement workflow is not adequately served by the foundational tools above, and a generation of vertical SaaS grew up to fill the gap.
 The gap is what we're closing.

 | Category | Tools you might be using | Why LineNow replaces them |